When All the World Was Looking at You

 Her mouth hung open.
 "What?"

 "You're one of the few good pureblood witches left, Molly," he stated ever so smoothly.
-He looked her up and down, but he wasn't scrutinizing her as he had Arthur; in fact, it looked like he rather liked what he saw.
+He looked her up and down, but he wasn't scrutinizing her as he had Arthur; in fact, it looked as if he rather liked what he saw.
 Molly was a curvy, very pretty redhead, after all.
 "I hope you'll see that I'm one of the few good pureblood wizards left."

 Arthur huffed and put a possessive arm around his girlfriend, his blue eyes blazing.
 "And what am I, a boggart?"